upohl/eloquent/README.md

 You can test if LPSolve is available via typing in the command line (Run "cmd"): "lp_solve -h"

 ### Eloquent Installation
-Currently, we support the Eclipse Neon.3 release.
+Currently, we support the Eclipse Oxygen and Neon.3 release.
 Download one of the following releases
+* Eclipse Oxygen Modeling Tools  [http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/oxygenr]
+and unzip the contents of the zip-file into a folder of your choice.
 * Eclipse Neon Modeling Tools SR3 [http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neon3]
 and unzip the contents of the zip-file into a folder of your choice.

 1. In Eclipse, choose Help -> Install New Software from the menu.
-Make sure to enable the option "Contact all update sites during install to find required software". click "Add..." and enter the following information in the dialog: Name = OCL, Location = [http://download.eclipse.org/modeling/mdt/ocl/updates/interim/6.3.0]
+Make sure to enable the option "Contact all update sites during install to find required software".
+1. (only for Neon.3 User) click "Add..." and enter the following information in the dialog: Name = OCL, Location = [http://download.eclipse.org/modeling/mdt/ocl/updates/interim/6.3.0]
 1. click "Add..." and enter the following information in the dialog: Name = Eloquent, Location = [https://muml-build.cs.upb.de/job/ELOQUENT-Github-Test/lastSuccessfulBuild/artifact/plugins/org.muml.eloquent.repository/target/repository]
 1. After the list of features has been updated, choose at least "MechatronicUML ELOQUENT" from the "ELOQUENT" category.
 1. Click "Next" to accept the features to be installed.